 If you or a loved have mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for a large amount of compensation.
 Currently, there is over $30 billion in asbestos trust funds, set up for those who have been diagnosed with an asbestos-related illness.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.

 According to the U.S. Navy, frigates help to fulfill two important missions for the military: Anti-Submarine Warfare (ASW) and Protection of Shipping (POS).
 The anti-submarine warfare frigates helped to protect the military from maritime enemies.
 The frigates also protected against merchant convoys.

 Frigates were originally designed due to the affordability to make them, but the lower costs in constructing them also meant they didn’t have the capabilities of many of the newer modern warships.

 Frigates were first created in 1794 when the Navy constructed six sailing frigates.
 The name sailing frigates was changed to simply frigate during World War II.

 1975 Frigate Reclassification

-The frigate classified stopped in June, 1975.
-Although most of the gun frigates had already been removed, the DLG class of frigates were redesigned as cruisers.
+The frigate classified stopped in June 1975.
+Although most of the gun frigates had already been removed, the DLG class of frigates was redesigned as cruisers.
 The USS Farragut class of frigates were made into destroyer vessels.